-The Centre on Constitutional Change (CCC) was established in August 2013 to research the UK’s changing constitutional relationships.
-Based at the University of Edinburgh, its fellows also include academics from the Universities of Aberdeen, Cardiff, Stirling, Strathclyde, QMUL and the National Institute of Economic and Social Research.
-The Centre also acts as a hub for a much wider network of scholars across the UK and beyond engaged in analysis of contemporary constitutional issues.
+The Centre on Constitutional Change (CCC) is a leading centre for the study of constitutional change and territorial politics in the United Kingdom and beyond.
+It was established in August 2013 to research the UK’s changing constitutional relationships.
+Based at the University of Edinburgh, its current fellows include academics from the Universities of Aberdeen, Cambridge, Cardiff, Stirling, and University College Cork.

 The Centre on Constitutional Change research teams are based at universities and think tanks across the UK and are available for media interview.

-Email: Nick.Bibby@ed.ac.uk / Telephone: +44 (0) 131 651 4735 / Mobile: 07866 053359
+Email: Ciaran.firstname.lastname@example.org / Telephone: +44 (0) 131 651 4740 / Mobile: 07426 230723